Bo Bichette: 2022

-2023 season
+2023

 Bichette led the American League in hits in both 2021 and 2022, with 191 and 189, respectively.
 On April 14, 2023, he recorded the 500th hit of his MLB career in his 407th game, surpassing the previous franchise record held by Vernon Wells and Shannon Stewart, who needed 432 games to reach the milestone.
 In 2023, he batted .306/.339/.475, had 175 hits (4th in the AL), and led AL batters in line drive percentage (27.4%) and percentage of balls hit to the opposite field (40.6%).

-2024 season
+2024

-In 2024, Bichette batted .225/.227/.322, had 70 hits, 4 HRs, and 31 RBI.
+In 2024, Bichette batted .225/.277/.322, had 70 hits, 4 HRs, and 31 RBI.

-2025 season
+2025

 On May 31, 2025, Bichette recorded his 100th home run of his career against the Athletics, becoming the first Blue Jay shortstop to reach the milestone in franchise history.

 Bichette injured the posterior cruciate ligament in his left knee on September 6 and missed the rest of the regular season.
 He returned to the Blue Jays' lineup in the 2025 World Series as the second baseman, his first MLB appearance at the position.
 He launched a 3-run home run off the Dodgers' pitcher Shohei Ohtani in the 3rd inning of Game 7 of the World Series, but that was not enough, as his team ultimately lost Game 7 and the World Series.
 Following the World Series, Bichette became a free agent on November 5.

+New York Mets (2026–present)

+On January 20, 2026, Bichette signed a three-year, $126 million contract with the New York Mets.
+The deal included opt outs after the first and second year.
+The Mets announced that he would primarily play third base.
+On July 7, Bichette notched his 1,000th career hit, a single to center field off of Kansas City Royals pitcher Seth Lugo in the bottom of the first inning.

 International career

-Bichette represented Brazil in the 2016 World Baseball Classic Qualifiers.
-Both Bichette and his older brother Dante Bichette Jr. have played for Brazil in the WBC due to their mother Mariana being a native of Porto Alegre, Brazil.
+Bichette has represented Brazil in the 2016 World Baseball Classic Qualifiers.

-In May 2025, after Brazil qualified for the 2026 World Baseball Classic, Bichette committed to the team for the main tournament.
+In May 2025, after Brazil qualified for the 2026 World Baseball Classic, Bichette committed to the team for the tournament.
+He was slated to play alongside his brother Dante Bichette Jr. However, Bichette withdrew from the team in early January 2026 — two months before the tournament — citing his desire to focus on transitioning to third base with his new club, the New York Mets.

-Batting style
+Player profile

-Bichette is a power hitter and can generate great bat speed and power.
-According to Joe Siddall: "He does it by separating and delaying torso rotation after the foot hits the floor after the leg kick, exposing his back plate surname and number, before uncoiling, with the bat at the same angle as his shoulders.
-When facing a strikeout or pay-off pitch (X-2 or 3-2), he replaces the leg kick with the left knee bowing inwards."
+Bichette is a skilled contact hitter with very good hand-eye coordination.
+He can generate great bat speed and power.
+According to Joe Siddall, he does this "by separating and delaying torso rotation after the foot hits the floor after the leg kick, exposing his back plate surname and number, before uncoiling, with the bat at the same angle as his shoulders.
+When facing a strikeout or pay-off pitch (X-2 or 3–2), he replaces the leg kick with the left knee bowing inwards."
+Bichette has a reputation as a below-average fielder at the shortstop position.